Joint Relational Database Generation via Graph-Conditional Diffusion Models: Introduction

 \section{Introduction}

 Relational databases (RDBs), which organize data into multiple interlinked tables, are the most widely used data management system, estimated to store over 70\% of the world’s structured data \citep{db-engines}.
-RDBs are used in different domains such as healthcare, finance, education, and e-commerce \citep{johnson2016mimic, pubmed}.
+RDBs are used in various domains, including healthcare, finance, education, and e-commerce \citep{johnson2016mimic, pubmed}.
 However, increasing legal and ethical concerns around data privacy have led to strict regulations that limit access to data containing personal or sensitive information.
-While these safeguards protect the privacy of individuals and organizations, they can hinder the development of data-driven technologies that benefit from rich, structured data, thereby slowing scientific progress.
+While these safeguards protect individuals and organizations, they can hinder the development of data-driven technologies that benefit from rich, structured data, thereby slowing scientific progress.

 Synthetic data generation has emerged as a promising approach to mitigate this problem by training generative models on private datasets and releasing synthetic samples that preserve key statistical properties without disclosing sensitive information \citep{gonzales2023synthetic, potluru2023synthetic}.
-In addition to enabling privacy-preserving data sharing, synthetic data can improve fairness, support data augmentation, and facilitate robust downstream analysis \citep{fonseca2023tabular, van2023beyond}.
+In addition, synthetic data can enhance fairness, facilitate data augmentation, and support robust downstream analysis \citep{fonseca2023tabular, van2023beyond}.

-Despite recent advances in synthetic data generation for single-table settings \citep{kotelnikov2023tabddpm, liu2023goggle, zhang2023mixed, shi2024tabdiff,fang2024large}, \textit{multi-table} relational database generation remains underexplored, and current approaches share a common limitation: they impose a fixed order on the tables and model their distribution autoregressively \citep{patki2016synthetic, cai2023privlava, pang2024clavaddpm, xu2022synthetic} (\textit{cf.} Figure \ref{fig:figure1} left).
+Despite recent advances in synthetic data generation for single-table settings \citep{kotelnikov2023tabddpm, liu2023goggle, zhang2023mixed, shi2024tabdiff,fang2024large}, \textit{multi-table} relational database generation remains relatively underexplored.
+Notably, current approaches share a common limitation: they impose a fixed order on the tables and model their distribution autoregressively \citep{patki2016synthetic, cai2023privlava, pang2024clavaddpm, xu2022synthetic} (\textit{cf.} Figure \ref{fig:figure1} left).
 This sequential generation procedure introduces several key limitations.
-It constrains downstream tasks such as missing data imputation, prevents parallel sampling, and often struggles with capturing complex long-range dependencies between tables.
+It constrains downstream tasks, such as missing data imputation, prevents parallel sampling, and often struggles with capturing complex long-range dependencies between tables.
 In addition, prior methods often adopt strong conditional independence assumptions that facilitate learning but sacrifice fidelity or generality \citep{pang2024clavaddpm}.
+We discuss further related work in Appendix \ref{app:related_work}.